Juan Ponce Enrile: Second to fourth senate terms

-In 1995 Enrile ran in the senatorial race as an independent candidate for senator and was also a guest candidate under the Lakas–Laban coalition.
-He won as a senator and held the position until 2001.
-During his term as senator, he ran as an independent candidate in the 1998 election for the position of President.
-He lost to then-Vice Joseph Estrada.
+In 1995, Enrile ran in the Senate election as an independent candidate and was also a guest candidate under the Lakas–Laban coalition.
+He won as a senator after placing 11th among the 12 winning candidates, holding his Senate seat until 2001.
+In the years after the 1995 election, Enrile was revealed to have benefited from the "Dagdag-Bawas" scam that removed votes from other candidates such as Aquilino Pimentel Jr. and placed them under his name.
+Enrile, however, attempted to claim in 1996 that he was also a victim of the Dagdag-Bawas scam, challenging Pimentel to a one-on-one poll contest and suing him for his claims of election fraud during the Senate election.

+During his term as senator, he ran as an independent candidate in the 1998 Philippine presidential election.
+He lost to then-Vice President Joseph Estrada.

-On January 13, 2001, he was one of those who voted against the opening of the second bank envelope.
-That vote led to the second EDSA People Power Revolution that eventually ousted President Estrada.
-From April 30 to May 1, 2001, together with Miriam Defensor Santiago, Gregorio Honasan, Panfilo Lacson and Vicente Sotto III, he led the EDSA III protests in support of Joseph Estrada.
-On May 1, 2001, the protesters stormed Malacañang Palace.
-In May 2001 he was indicted by the military for the investigation of the unsuccessful siege of Malacañan Palace by pro-Estrada forces but was released a day later.
+On January 16, 2001, he was one of those who voted against the opening of the second envelope, which was later revealed to have contained the document that stated that businessman Jaime Dichaves was the owner of "Jose Velarde" bank account.
+That vote led to the second EDSA revolution that eventually ousted President Estrada.
+From April 30 to May 1, 2001, together with Miriam Defensor Santiago, Gregorio Honasan, Panfilo Lacson, and Vicente Sotto III, he led the EDSA III protests in support of Joseph Estrada.
+On May 1, 2001, the protesters attempted to storm Malacañang Palace.
+In May 2001 he was indicted by the military for alleged involvement in the siege but was released a day later.
 He ran for reelection as part of the Puwersa ng Masa coalition.
-Due to the issues that haunted him over the failed siege, he lost the election.
+Due to the issues that haunted him over the incident, he lost the election.

 In the 2004 election, he made a comeback bid for the Senate under the Koalisyon ng Nagkakaisang Pilipino (KNP) banner.
 He actively opposed the imposition of the Purchased Power Adjustment (PPA) on consumers' electric bills.
 Due to his exposé of the PPA and the Supreme Court decision in favor of a refund on electric bills, the public responded positively and elected him.
 He thus became a senator in three non-consecutive terms.
 He was re-elected as a senator in the 2010 elections.
 At 86, he became the oldest senator of the 15th Congress of the Philippines.
-Enrile was affiliated with the opposition Pwersa ng Masang Pilipino (PMP) but officially stood as an independent and was part of the administration bloc.